NARW8997/CS4156_DrinkMoreWater/README.md

 ## 2. Continuous Integration
   * We are currently using github action workflow as the CI option, for running the tests we chose to use the surefire maven plugin.
+Sample test reports generated from surefire reports can be view in CS4156_DrinkMoreWater/CIResults folder.
 ## 3. Coverage
   * We are using the Built-in Intellij IDEA tools along with JaCoCo for coverage display.
 ## 4. Bug Finder
-  * We can use FindBugs-IDEA or SpotBugs IDEA plugin for Style checking.
+  * We are using SpotBugs github actions for our static code bug finder, currently we do not have fatal bugs, although we still have a few warnings but we've decided that we'd prefer our current design over the suggestions given from SpotBugs.
+The bug reports of each of our commited push can be viewed under the Actions in our repository.